Unit 11.4C · Term 4

 Self-Check Quiz

-Domain Name System — translates human-readable domain names into IP addresses.
+Domain Name System — it translates human-readable domain names (FQDNs) into machine-routable IP addresses.

-Q3: What DNS record type maps a domain to an IPv4 address?
+Q3: What specific DNS record type is required to map a domain to an IPv6 address?